-On January 1, 2025, Maryland’s work zone speed violation fines will convert to a tiered system (see chart) based on how fast the vehicle is traveling above the speed limit.
-Other provisions taking effect January 1, 2025, include:
+Effective January 1, 2025, Maryland’s work zone speed violation fines will follow a tiered system based on the speed the vehicle is traveling above the posted speed limit (see chart below).
+The new law includes a provision that doubles the fine a motorist will receive when workers are present.
+Other provisions taking effect on January 1, 2025, include:

 Speed Range, in Excess of Work Zone Speed Limit (as of January 1, 2025) |